-The Executive is asked to approve the budget for 2021-22 at this time because the parish councils need to be aware of the level of grant aid available to them so that they can build the sums into their budget calculations for the coming year.
-They will fix their budgets and precept requirements for 2021-22 in December and early January, enabling this information to be included in the Guildford Borough Council's final budget approval process in February 2021.
+The Executive is asked to approve the budget for 2022-23 at this time because the parish councils need to be aware of the level of grant aid available to them so that they can build the sums into their budget calculations for the coming year.
+They will fix their budgets and precept requirements for 2022-23 in December and early January, enabling this information to be included in the Guildford Borough Council's final budget approval process in February 2022.

 Parishes were asked to complete a detailed application form and written estimate for each project and identify how the project meets at least one of the five fundamental themes within the Council's corporate plan.
-We have received 40 requests from 17 of the 23 active parish councils totalling £83,314.
+We have received 33 requests from 17 of the 23 active parish councils totalling £97,828.
 A panel of officers have evaluated the bids.
-One bid was subsequently retracted by the Parish, the bids brought forward for approval total £80,814.
+One bid was subsequently retracted by the Parish, the bids brought forward for approval total £97,109, which is £7,109 over the base budget of £90,000, it is requested that the remaining balance be met from the Parish Council Urgent Schemes Reserves to achieve a balanced budget.